fastpacecolding/pynote/doc/configuration.rst

     **Default**: ``~/.note``

+colors
+    Activate colorized output.
+Pynote automatically detects whether the output supports colors.
+If you redirect pynote's output into a file ANSI color codes will be stripped.
+You may have to add ``export PAGER=less -R`` to your .bashrc or .zshrc for color support in the pager.

+    **Default**: no

 dateformat
     Set the default dateformat for all dates shown in pynote.
     It must be a string like e.g. ``YYYY-MM-dd HH:mm``, see